Damian Wayne: Death

-Damian is killed battling a brutal enemy, the Heretic (an adult Damian clone) in issue number 8 of the second volume of the Batman, Inc. comic book, which went on sale February 27, 2013.
+Damian is killed battling a brutal enemy, the Heretic (an adult Damian clone) in issue #8 of the second volume of the Batman, Inc. comic book, which went on sale February 27, 2013.
 According to the story's writer, Grant Morrison: "He saves the world.
 He does his job as Robin.
 He dies an absolute hero".

 In the comic, Damian is fighting hordes of Leviathan henchmen in the lobby of Wayne Tower when Nightwing comes to rescue him.
 Behind cover, the two briefly reminisce about their time together as Batman and Robin before resuming the defense.
-When the Heretic arrives and knocks Nightwing out, Damian bravely fights him.
-However, the Heretic eventually gains the upper hand and impales Damian through the chest, the sword piercing Damian's heart and resulting in Damian dying almost instantly.
+When Heretic arrives and knocks Nightwing out, Damian bravely fights him.
+However, Heretic eventually gains the upper hand and impales Damian through the chest, the sword piercing Damian's heart and resulting in Damian dying almost instantly.
 Minutes after Damian's death, Batman arrives and sees Damian's dead body.
-Angered, he and a revived Nightwing battle the Heretic, but are eventually forced to retreat with Red Robin and Damian's body.
+Angered, he and a revived Nightwing battle Heretic, but are eventually forced to retreat with Red Robin and Damian's body.
 After holding a private funeral for the fallen Boy Wonder, Bruce vows to avenge his son's death.

 The later storyline, Requiem, deals with the aftermath of Damian's death and Batman's thirst for revenge against Talia as well as his own increasingly unbalanced mental state resulting from this loss.
 He is buried next to Bruce Wayne's parents, Damian's paternal grandparents.
 Batman is also unwilling to accept his son's death, and begins seeking the means to resurrect Damian at the cost of his relationships with his friends and allies, and keeps his death a secret from the public in anticipation that his resurrection would succeed.
 Damian's absence has also been causing a conflict between his father and his acting instructor, Carrie Kelley, who is determined to find out what has happened to him, leading her to realize that the Waynes are harboring a secret.

 When Batman and Nightwing finally re-confront Heretic, they overpower him, and the clone suffers a brutal beating from both in retaliation for Damian's death.
 Batman, despite desiring to kill his son's murderer more than anything and Nightwing making no attempts of stopping his mentor, spares the villain's life after seeing his resemblance to Damian, realizing the clone is what is left of his son.
-However, Talia later kills the Heretic for his failure to kill Batman and challenges Batman to a duel to the death in the Batcave.
+However, Talia later kills Heretic for his failure to kill Batman and challenges Batman to a duel to the death in the Batcave.
 But Talia is killed following the duel by Kathy Webb, and it is later revealed that Damian's body was stolen from the Manor cemetery by the League of Assassins along with Talia's for plans against Batman in addition to making their resurrections.
 It has also been shown that Ra's al Ghul has begun to engineer more clones of Damian.